Fanmade/rich-exceptions/README.md

         - [ ] decorators
 - [ ] Custom error handler
 - [ ] HTTP error extensions ("NotFound" errors that should result automatically in 404 responses)
+- [ ] Switch to https://github.com/captainhookphp/captainhook for git hooks

 ----